By Andrew Optimus Goldberg • Difficulty: Moderate

 - While holding the iPhone down with one hand, pull up on the suction cup to slightly separate the front panel assembly from the rear case.

-- With a plastic opening tool, begin to gently pry the rear case down, away from the display assembly, while you pull up with the suction cup.
+- With a plastic opening tool, begin to gently pry the rear case down, away from the screen, while you pull up with the suction cup.

 - Continue to pry up around the sides of the front panel assembly, detaching the clips along the left and right side.